icbi-lab/luca/README.md

  ### 3. Configure nextflow

-Depending on your HPC/cloud setup you likely will need to adjust the nextflow profile in `nextflow.config`, to tell nextflow how to submit the jobs.
+Depending on your HPC/cloud setup you will need to adjust the nextflow profile in `nextflow.config`, to tell nextflow how to submit the jobs.
 There is a `withLabel:gpu` directive, that can be used to assign special resources to gpu jobs.
 You can get an idea by checking out the `icbi_lung` profile - which we used to run the workflow on our on-premise cluster.
 Note that only the `build_atlas` workflow makes use of GPU processes.